adidasInt/CI-CDIntegrationApiSampleJava/README.md

 ### Nginx Ingress Controller
 Is almost de facto standard way to manage ingress in a environments with multiple applications.
 In this case, we have only three, but It will be useful anyways.

+### Security what?
+The cluster is a security disaster right now.
+We should improve the use of the service accounts.
+Also we need a solution to avoid build images with the host machine docker daemon (Yes... that daemon runs as root).
+Kaniko could be an option.